matthewrmshin/lambda-gfortran-fcm-make-netcdf/README.md

 ## Usage

-Build the image:
+Get the image from Docker Hub:

-`docker build . --tag 'lambda-gfortran-fcm-make-netcdf'`
+`docker pull matthewrmshin/lambda-gfortran-fcm-make-netcdf`

 Use the image to run `fcm make` to build the Fortran source tree in the current working directory:

-`docker run --rm -t -i -u "$(id -u):$(id -g)" -v "$PWD:/opt/myapp" 'lambda-gfortran-fcm-make-netcdf' fcm make -C /opt/myapp`
+`docker run --rm -t -i -u "$(id -u):$(id -g)" -v "$PWD:/opt/myapp" 'matthewrmshin/lambda-gfortran-fcm-make-netcdf' fcm make -C /opt/myapp`

 The executables should be located under `./build/bin/`.